rharish101/mnist-gan/README.md

 # MNIST GAN

-This is a repository for training a conditional MNIST BiGAN.
+This is a repository for training a conditional MNIST GAN.
 This requires Python 3.6+.

 ## Instructions